johnnieskywalker/uniswap-playground/README.md

+# Universal Router Swap
+First input takes amount of USDC in, then displays amount of $COMP out.
+Uses universal router to determine best path and displays it in UI.
+More detailed data is displayed in the console.

-# Getting Started with Create React App
+# Created using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).